cchalm/blundering-savant/README.md

 ## Troubleshooting

 ### Bot not responding to issues
-- Check logs: `docker-compose logs virtual-developer`
+- Check logs: `docker-compose logs halfanewgrad`
 - Verify the issue is assigned to the correct username
 - Ensure the bot has repository access